 Another option is for your parents to be your guarantors.
-This means they guarantee that your mortgage will be paid if you are unable to, with their assets being used as security.
+This means that they guarantee your mortgage will be paid if you are unable to, with their assets being used as security.
 If you fail to make your mortgage payments, your parents must make them.

 Your parents will be tied into the mortgage agreement until the lender is satisfied that you can cover the debt yourself.
-This will be when you’ve significantly reduced the loan to value ratio of your mortgage.
+This will be when you’ve significantly reduced the loan-to-value ratio of your mortgage.